shaneholloman/docker-ubuntu2310-ansible/README.md

 ## How to Build

-This image is built on Docker Hub automatically any time the upstream OS container is rebuilt, and any time a commit is made or merged to the `master` branch.
+This image is built on Docker Hub automatically any time the upstream OS container is rebuilt, and any time a commit is made or merged to the `main` branch.
 But if you need to build the image on your own locally, do the following:

   1. [Install Docker](https://docs.docker.com/install/).
   2. `cd` into this directory.